adhuliya/bin/README.md

 Tips and scripts to manage the mydata files.
+And other regular commands.

 Some useful lines of code for image processing.